 Arsenic diiodide causes a disproportionation with the formation of arsenic and arsenic trioxide as follows: 3 As2I4 = 4 AsI3 + 2 As

 Organoaersenic compounds are derived from arsenic by replacing one, twoor three hydrogens by an alkyl, cycloalkyl, aryl or even heterrocyclic group b.
-Examples are tetrachlorophenylarsrane C6H5AsH2 and trifluoromethylarsine CF3AsH2
+Examples are tetrachlorophenylarsrane C6H5AsH2 and trifluoromethylarsine CF3AsH2.

 Alkali metal borohydrides are used to reduce antimony III in acidic aqueous solution to stibine.
 Several metallic antimonides, antimony trioxides, tetraoxides, pentoxides, trifluorides, trichlorides, tribromides, triiodides, trisulfides, pentafluorides, pentachlorides, pentabromides, pentaiodides, pentasulfides play important role in the process of Sb determination by hydrides generation technique.